John Henry Newman: Discussion about potential homosexuality

 David Hilliard characterises Geoffrey Faber's description of Newman, in his 1933 book Oxford Apostles, as a "portrait of Newman as a sublimated homosexual (though the word itself was not used)".
 On Newman's relations with Hurrell Froude, Faber wrote: "Of all his friends Froude filled the deepest place in his heart, and I'm not the first to point out that his occasional notions of marrying definitely ceased with the beginning of his real intimacy with Froude".
 However, while Faber's theory has had considerable popular influence, scholars of the Oxford Movement tend either to dismiss it entirely or to view it with great scepticism, with even scholars specifically concerned with same-sex desire hesitating to endorse it.

 Ellis Hanson, for instance, writes that Newman and Froude clearly "presented a challenge to Victorian gender norms", but "Faber's reading of Newman's sexlessness and Hurrell Froude's guilt as evidence of homosexuality" seems "strained".
 When John Campbell Shairp combines masculine and feminine imagery in his highly poetic description of Newman's preaching style at Oxford in the early 1840s, Frederick S. Roden is put in mind of "the late Victorian definition of a male invert, the homosexual: his (Newman's) homiletics suggest a woman's soul in a man's body".
 Roden, however, does not argue that Newman was homosexual, seeing him rather—particularly in his professed celibacy—as a "cultural dissident" or "queer".
 Roden uses the term "queer" in a very general sense "to include any dissonant behaviours, discourses or claimed identities" in relation to Victorian norms.
 In this sense, "Victorian Roman and Anglo-Catholicism were culturally queer".
 In Newman's case, Roden writes, "homoaffectivity" (found in heterosexuals and homosexuals alike) "is contained in friendships, in relationships that are not overtly sexual".

-In a September 2010 television documentary, The Trouble with the Pope, Peter Tatchell discussed Newman's underlying sexuality, citing his close friendship with Ambrose St John and entries in Newman's diaries describing their intense love for each other.
+In a September 2010 television documentary, The Trouble with the Pope, Peter Tatchell discussed Newman's underlying sexuality, citing his close friendship with Ambrose St John and entries in Newman's diaries describing their fond love for each other.
 Alan Bray, however, in his 2003 book The Friend, saw the bond between the two men as "entirely spiritual", noting that Newman, when speaking of St John, echoes the language of John's gospel.
 Shortly after St John's death, Bray adds, Newman recorded "a conversation between them before St John lost his speech in those final days.
 He expressed his hope, Newman wrote, that during his whole priestly life he had not committed one mortal sin.
 For men of their time and culture that statement is definitive. ...
 Newman's burial with Ambrose St John cannot be detached from his understanding of the place of friendship in Christian belief or its long history".
 Bray cites numerous examples of friends being buried together.
 Newman's burial with St John was not unusual at the time and did not draw contemporary comment.